Contributors:

 Eric Hinkle hails from Wisconsin, USA, but has been living abroad for some years.
 He is currently in Osaka, Japan, teaching preschool and completing a Masters in TESOL.
 He is a passionate addict of world literature and an amateur reviewer when in the right mood.
 His favorite novel is Independent People.

 Emily Lethbridge holds a PhD in Old Norse literature from the University of Cambridge.
-She is currently working at the Árni Magnússon Institute for Icelandic Studies and also teaches the subjects of medieval Icelandic literature and culture at the University of Iceland.
-She has lived in Iceland since 2011.
+She is currently a member of the Árni Magnússon Institute for Icelandic Studies and has been featured in films and TV.
+Emily has also taught medieval Icelandic literature and culture at the University of Iceland.

 John L. Murphy is: a Medievalist turned humanities professor; an unrepentant but not unskeptical Fenian; an overconfident accumulator of books & music; an over-curious seeker of trivia, quadrivia, esoterica.
 He lives and teaches in California.